muratk5n/thirdwave/en/README.md

 ---

-"Australia step closer to replacing Queen as it appoints ‘minister for republic’..
+WION: "Australia step closer to replacing Queen..
 There is now an 'assistant minister for the republic' in Australia, raising the possibility that the Queen will no longer be the country's head of state"

 ---